redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 The `divide` function is a simple example, but you can use the `mockHttpEvent` to set any event values you handler needs to test more complex functions.

 You can also `mockContext` and pass the mocked `context` to the handler and even create scenario data if your function interacts with your database.
-For an example of using scenarios when test functions, let's look at a specialized serverless function: the webhook.
+For an example of using scenarios when test functions, please look at a specialized serverless function: the [webhook below](https://redwoodjs.com/docs/serverless-functions#how-to-test-webhooks).
 #### Running Function Tests

 To run an individual serverless function test: